nobodyspecial1553/mkdir_backslash/README.md

 `mkdir_backslash [flags] <input directory>`

 ### Flags:
-`--no-delete`: If the input files and output files are the same directory, the input files will be automatically deleted, passing this flag prevents that!
+`--no-delete: If the input and output location are the same, the input will be deleted, passing this flag prevents that.`
 `-r, --recursive`: Recursively descends subdirectories
 `-d <string>, --output-dir <string>, --output-directory <string>`: Sets output location
+`-h, --help: Prints help message and exists`

 ### Build:
 ```